The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Completing the proof of Theorem

+settling the first assertion of the lemma.
+The second one follows by the continuity of multiplication. \end{proof}

-\begin{theorem} Assume that $\T$ is a group topology in which arc compressions are dense.
-Then for any $m$-ball $D$ in $M$ and any $g\in\D_{c0}(\mathring{D})\subseteq\D_{c0}(M)$ we have $g\in\V$ for all $\V\in\nd$. \end{theorem} \begin{proof} Note that Corollary \ref{c: control on vertices} applies (by Observation \ref{o: intrusiveness}).
-We will use this repeatedly.
-We prove the result by induction on $m$, starting from the tautological case $m=1$.
-Assume now the result is true for any $k<m$.
-We start with the following sublemma. \begin{lemma} Under the assumptions of the main Lemma compressions are dense in $\T$. \end{lemma} \begin{subproof} Pick any $(m-1)$-ball $D$ in $M$ and $\V\in\nd$ and let $\W=\W^{-1}\in\nd$ satisfy $\W^{3}\subseteq\V$.
-Using Whitney extension theorem and the existence of tubular neighbourhoods one can easily construct an embedding $\phi:S^{m-1}\to M$ extending $D$.
-Consider the collection $\mathcal{N}^{*}:=\{\V^{*}\}_{\V\in\nd}$ of subsets of $\D(S^{m-1})$ given by:
+\begin{proposition} Assume that the group topology $\T$ on $\gg$ satisfies: \begin{enumerate} \item arc compressions are dense around the identity in $\T$ (Definition \ref{d: compressions}), \item one of the following holds: \begin{itemize} \item $\T\subseteq\tc$, \item or $M$ is compact and small deformations are close to the identity in $\T$ (Definition \ref{d: small deformations are dense}). \end{itemize} \end{enumerate} Then for any $m$-ball $D$ in $M$ and any $g\in\D_{c0}(\mathring{D})\subseteq\D_{c0}(M)$ (where the identification is by extension by the identity outside of $\mathring{D}$) we have $g\in\V$ for all $\V\in\nd$. \end{proposition} \begin{proof} Note that Corollary \ref{c: control on vertices} applies (by Observation \ref{o: intrusiveness}).
+We will use its conclusion several times.
+We prove the result by induction on $m$, starting from the base case $m=1$, for which the desired conclusion is just a reformulation of the assumption that arc compressions are dense.
+Suppose now the result is true for any $1\leq k<m$.
+We start with the following sublemma. \begin{lemma} Under the assumptions of \ref{p: slice induction} compressions are dense around the identity in $\T$. \end{lemma} \begin{subproof} Choose any embedded $(m-1)$-ball $D$ in $M$ and $\V\in\nd$ and let $\W=\W^{-1}\in\nd$ satisfy $\W^{3}\subseteq\V$.
+Using Whitney's extension theorem and the existence of tubular neighbourhoods one can easily construct an embedding $\phi:S^{m-1}\to M$ extending $D$.
+By the existence of tubular neighbourhoods and the simple-connectedness of $S^{m-1}$, there is a smooth embedding $\xi:S^{m-1} \times I\to M$ such that $\xi_{\restriction S^{m-1}\times\{0\}}=(\phi\circ\pi_{S^{m-1}})_{\restriction S^{m-1}\times\{0\}}$.
+Consider the collection $\mathcal{N}^{*}:=\{\V^{*}\}_{\V\in\nd}$ of subsets of $\D_{c0}(S^{m-1})$, where for $\V\in\nd$ we define